GLACIS·EU AI Act series·General Counsel·Updated April 2026

 GDPR focused on how organizations handle data.
 The AI Act focuses on how AI systems behave and make decisions.
 This means legal liability now extends to algorithmic outputs, model accuracy, bias in automated decisions, and the effectiveness of human oversight mechanisms.
 These are areas where legal teams historically had limited visibility.

-Expanded Definition of "Provider"
+Expanded definition of "provider"

 Under Article 3, organizations that substantially modify AI systems or put their name on AI products may become "providers"—assuming full compliance obligations including conformity assessment.
 A company that integrates a third-party AI model into a high-risk use case (employment screening, credit decisions) may inherit provider-level liability regardless of who built the underlying model.